 Wheelchair accessible buildings within the park include the Visitor Center, Mogan Cultural Center, Moody Street Feeder Gatehouse, Suffolk Mill first floor, and Boott Cotton Mills Museum.
 Tactile pedestrian maps, Braille and large-print literature, and printed narration’s of audiovisual programs are available upon request.
 Park programs, including boat tours, are partially accessible to visitors with mobility impairments.

-Lowell National Historical Park's boats and trolleys are accessible to wheelchair users (one secure chair space per vehicle).
-When making reservations for programs including a boat or trolley component, please inform us if your party will include a wheelchair user so that we may reserve this space for you.
+Lowell National Historical Park's trolleys are accessible to wheelchair users (one secure chair space per vehicle).
+When making reservations for programs including a trolley component, please inform us if your party will include a wheelchair user so that we may reserve this space for you.

 Guide animals are welcome in our facilities.

 Did You Know?